italia/spid-cie-oidc-docs/docs/en/seccons_bcps.rst

 Metadata Policy
 +++++++++++++++

-The Federation Authority or its Intermediary MAY publish a Metadata policy (see `OIDC-FED#Section.5.1`_) to force the change of the OIDC Metadata of the Leaf, in the parts where this might be needed.
+The Federation Authority or its Intermediary MAY publish a Metadata policy (see `OIDC-FED`_ Section 5.1) to force the change of the OIDC Metadata of the Leaf, in the parts where this might be needed.